vermi0ffh/docker-subsonic/README.md

 ####`WEB_PORT`
 This environment variable is used to set the default http port of subsonic, if using https this variable because void.
 Subsonic can use either HTTP or HTTPS not both.
 Default value is 4040.
+If networking is not set to host ensure you map the port, to the host using the p flag.

 ####`SSL_PORT`
 This environment variable is used to set the https port of subsonic, if not set to 0 subsonic will listen only on the https port.
 Default value is 4050.
+If networking is not set to host ensure you map the port to the host using the p flag.

+####`MAX_MEM`
+This environment variable is used to set the maximum Java heap size in megabytes.
+Default value is 150.

 ## Build from docker file (Info only, not requried.):